The Wyckoff Method

 What makes it different from other methods?

-It is the cornerstone of the methodology, which makes it stand above any other form of technical analysis; it is the only one that informs us about what is really happening in the market in a logical way through its three fundamental laws:
+It is the cornerstone of this technical methodology for trading, which makes it stand above any other form of technical analysis; it is the only one that informs us about what is really happening in the market in a logical way through its three fundamental laws:

 Another of its main benefits is that the reading is applicable: